 2. Anyone who doesn’t want to pay up front is a browser, not a buyer.

-3. Reward yourself when you decline a sale to someone who doesn’t follow your pay-first policy.
+3. Pat yourself on the back when you decline a sale to someone who doesn’t adhere to your pay-first policy.

 5. Visualize living in the street or not eating a meal because you didn’t collect money.